shyakx/Greenov-Africa/README.md

-# GREENOV LTD Website
+# Greenov Africa Website

-A modern, responsive website built with React and Bootstrap for GREENOV LTD - a company focused on green and sustainable solutions.
+A modern, responsive website built with React and Bootstrap for Greenov Africa - a company focused on green and sustainable solutions.

 ## Features